moghanbari/modal-best-practices/README.md

-# modal-best-practices
-Two best practices of creating modals in React 18
+# Two best practices of creating modals in React 18
+Checkout the article here in dev.to
+<a href="#">Two best practices of creating modals in React 18</a>